Benito Natividad: Surrender

-Lawyer, judge and politician
+Lawyer, judge, and politician

 He continued his law studies at San Juan de Letran, became a full-fledged lawyer, and rose to become a judge.

 He tried politics under the Nacionalista Party and won as board member of Nueva Ecija from 1907 to 1910.
 He was elected governor of Nueva Ecija in 1910 and served until 1913.
 During his term as governor, he was responsible for the construction of the concrete provincial jail building which survived the destructive blows of World War II.
 The building also housed the Court of First Instance.
 He also appropriated funds to fast-track the building of roads and bridges linking the remote towns and municipalities to then provincial capital Cabanatuan.

 He successively served as provincial fiscal in the province of Zambales in 1913, Tarlac from 1913 to 1914, Cavite in 1914, Rizal from 1914 to 1916, Samar from 1916 to 1917, Albay from 1917 to 1924, and Leyte from 1924 to 1927.

 He was promoted to judge of the Court of First Instance of Leyte on January 1, 1927.
 On October 3, 1938, he was appointed Judge of the Court of First Instance of Cebu, 3rd Branch.
 He also served as a judge in Davao.

 He served as the Premier Vice President of the Veterans Association of the Revolution, whose President was Gen. Emilio Aguinaldo.
 He was appointed member of the Board on Pensions for Veterans, an agency under the Department of National Defense, on July 20, 1955 by President Ramon Magsaysay.

 Marriage

-In 1915, Gen. Benito Natividad got married at the age of 40 to Amalia Inocencio Jaime, granddaughter of Maximo Inocencio, who was one of the 13 martyrs of Cavite.
+In 1915, Benito Natividad got married at the age of 40 to Amalia Inocencio Jaime, granddaughter of Maximo Inocencio, who was one of the 13 Martyrs of Cavite.
 She was 10 years his junior.

 They had two daughters, Aurea and Amparo.

 Death

 His war-time wounds kept bothering him in old age, especially during cold months.
 But he lived long enough to play golf in the early 1960s and to see June 12 declared as Independence Day.

 Reflecting on the past, he mentioned to his daughters that:

 He could forgive the Spaniards but never the Americans because of their deception.

-Gen. Benito Natividad died on December 1, 1964.
+Natividad died on December 1, 1964.
 His remains are interred at the San Agustin Church in Intramuros.